quantprofessionals/eduquant.nl/content/courses/downturn LGD/index.md

 The course will be taught through a combination of

+ * challenging case studies and interactive workshops
  * lectures (online and offline)
  * ongoing, interactive quizzes
- * break-out sessions with challenging case studies and interactive workshops

 ## Date and duration